tallforasmurf/CHIP8IDE/readme.md

 Weisbecker hoped that the CHIP-8 architecture and language were simple enough that users could get enjoyment out of creating simple game programs for the VIP.
 He first described CHIP-8 in the manual that shipped with the kit when it was released in 1977.
 (This manual is included in the `extras` folder.)
 A year later, an article by Weisbecker was published in *BYTE* magazine describing CHIP-8, including a sample game program.
 (A copy of this article is also in the `extras` folder.)

 The COSMAC VIP sold well enough to create an active community of users who kept in touch through a fanzine, *VIPer*, which published 39 issues between 1978 and 1984.
-You can read all the issues of *VIPer* at [Matthew Mikolai's Archive site](http://retro.mattmik.com/documents.html).
-They contain a number of contributed programs for the VIP.
+You can read all issues of *VIPer* via [Matthew Mikolai's retro page](https://mattmik.com/retro.html).

 ### The HP-48 and SCHIP

-In the years following, many people wrote [extended versions of CHIP-8](http://www.mattmik.com/files/chip8/extensions/CHIP8ExtensionsReference.pdf) for various hardware platforms.
+In the years following, many people wrote extended versions of CHIP-8 for various hardware platforms.

 In 1990, Hewlett-Packard released the [HP-48 Graphing Calculator](https://en.wikipedia.org/wiki/HP_48_series).
 It had a black on white screen of 131x64 pixels.
 [Andreas Gustafsson](http://www.hpcalc.org/authors/375) wrote a CHIP-8 emulator for this machine so that users could write and play the kinds of simple games that the CHIP-8 language made easy.
 He added support for the double-size 64x128 display.